iethree/liturgy-of-the-hours/readme.md

 ## To Do

-* multiple time zone support, right now anyone more than an hour off of CST is SOL.
 * implement localized/occasional prayers/of the people
 * animations?
-* browser push notifications (which don't work in mobile safari)
 * native app - because of aforesaid Safari limitation
 * websocket based live interactive features